 This policy applies to all full-time and permanent BSME staff, including Country Representatives and Executive Committee members who work with or come into contact with children through BSME's activities, as well as temporary staff.
+This also applies to organisations or consultants working with or collaboration with BSME.
 For clarity, BSME defines a child as any person under the age of 19.

-This policy will be shared with all new and temporary staff as part of their wider induction.
-Existing staff will receive regular training to support the policy and any updates and ensure that they understand how it applies to their roles.
-It will be made available to member schools, their pupils and their parents via the BSME member dashboards.
+This policy will be shared with all staff on an annual basis.
+Existing staff will be required to support the policy and any updates required and ensure that they understand how it applies to their roles.
+It will be made available to member schools, their pupils and their parents via the BSME member dashboards and on the BSME website.